 Dal Palak is a healthy sumptuous dish made from Lentils (Dal) & Spinach (Palak).
 The dish is made in a base of traditional Indian Masala made of onions, tomatoes and spices and has a strong hint of Garlic.

-Dal Palak is a really easy dish to make and is quite healthy as it combines the health benefits of lentils and spinach.
+Dal Palak is rich in proteins & iron and is quite healthy as it combines the health benefits of lentils and spinach.
 The dish is also generally liked by kids and is a great way to include green leafy vegetables in your diet.

 You can make this dish with a variety of Dals, but Green Moong Dal tends to have the best taste.
 You can also use Yellow Moong Dal, Masoor Dal or Arhar Dal.

+Dal Palak is a really easy dish to make.
 You can serve this Dal in lunch or dinner with Roti or rice for a simple wholesome meal.

 To make Dal Palak at home take a look at the video or follow the detailed step by step recipe with photos posted below.

-Ingredients For Dal Palak Recipe
+Ingredients For Dal Palak Recipe | Spinach Dal

 - 1 cup Sabut Hari Moong Dal (Whole Green Lentils)

-- 1 Large Onion, finely chopped
+- 1 Large Onion finely chopped

-- 2 Medium Tomatoes, finely chopped
+- 2 Medium Sized Tomatoes finely chopped

-- 1-2 Green Chillies, finely chopped
+- 1-2 Green Chillies finely chopped

-- 3-4 Cloves of Garlic
+- 3-4 Garlic Cloves

 - 1 Inch Piece of Ginger

 - 1 Teaspoon Cumin Seeds (Jeera)

-- 2 Teaspoon Salt, or to taste
+- 2 Teaspoon Salt

-- 1 Teaspoon Haldi/ Turmeric Powder
+- 1 Teaspoon Turmeric Powder (Haldi)

 - 1 Teaspoon Red Chilli Powder